snap-stanford/snap-python/doc/source/reference/GetCmnNbrs.rst

     The number of common neighbors between the pair of nodes.

-- (optional) *NbrV*: :class:`TIntV`, a string hash table with string keys and int values Shared neighbors between the two nodes.
-Neighbors are node IDs.
+- (optional) *NbrV*: :class:`TIntV`, a string hash table with string keys and int values It provides shared neighbors between the two nodes and is returned if *NbrList* is True.
+Neighbors are given by their node ids.

 The following example shows how to calculate number of neighbors for nodes in